Tahiti is famous for it’s captivating mix of tropical island informality, distinctive Polynesian culture and French savoir faire.

 Wander along stunning beaches of black volcanic sand (or the powder-white sand of Plage de Maui on Tahiti Iti) and snorkel lagoons of shimmering blue water that teem with colourful marine life.

-Spend a day on a private reef-top motu (islet) with a champagne lunch, where the only company is the colourful marine life swimming just metres away – the perfect honeymoon experience to share with your sweetheart!
+Spend a day on a private reef-top motu (islet) with a champagne lunch, where the only company is the colourful marine life swimming just metres away – the perfect holiday experience to share with your sweetheart!

 Best time to visit Tahiti